Backlash: The Undeclared War Against American Women: Context

-“Backlash” is Susan Faludi's 550 page analysis of social, economic and political inequities and resulting difficulties American women faced in the 1980s.
+Backlash is a 550 page analysis of the social, economic and political inequities and resulting difficulties American women faced in the 1980s.
 The book was hailed as "..the most vehement and unapologetic call to arms to issue from the feminist camp in many years," and "..a rich compendium of fascinating information and an indictment of a system losing its grip" that "..has already done much to ignite a revolutionary 'national' consciousness."
 Published within a year of several other high-profile feminist works; Naomi Wolf's “The Beauty Myth”(1990), Gloria Steinem's “Revolution from Within” (1992), and Marilyn French's “The War Against Women” (1992), Faludi's book garnered front page attention in national newspapers and magazines, and interviews of its author on television and radio.
-As a best-seller, “Backlash” rejuvenated feminist discussion in the media, and established Faludi as a leading spokesperson for women's issues in the 1990s.
+As a best-seller, Backlash rejuvenated feminist discussion in the media, and established Faludi as a leading spokesperson for women's issues in the 1990s.